Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

-at approximately the $2.5\sigma$ level in each mode (see Sec.~\ref{sec:fcnc}).
-Extensive literature considers possible common origins of LFUV in semitauonic processes with LFUV in these rare decays.
-See e.g.~\cite{Bhattacharya:2014wla, Calibbi:2015kma, Buttazzo:2017ixm, Kumar:2018kmr}, among many others, for extensive discussions of combined explanations for semileptonic and rare decay LFUV anomalies.
+at the $2-3\sigma$ level in each mode (see Sec.~\ref{sec:fcnc}).
+Extensive literature has considered possible common origins of LFUV in semitauonic processes with LFUV in these rare decays.
+See~\cite{Bhattacharya:2014wla, Calibbi:2015kma, Buttazzo:2017ixm, Kumar:2018kmr}, among many others, for extensive discussions of combined explanations for semileptonic and rare decay LFUV anomalies.